 Are You the Father?
 Sometimes, It Might Not Be Clear

-Because of situations like this, it causes some fathers to seek a paternity test in court to be sure they are the father.
-The child’s birth generally adds up to a time period when sexual relations were taking place.
-But to ease any concerns or doubts, no matter small they may be, they seek to request a formal paternity case in court.
+Because of situations like this, some fathers seek a paternity test in court to be sure they are the father.
+The child’s birth generally adds up to a period when sexual relations were taking place.
+But to ease any concerns or doubts, no matter how small they may be, they seek to request a formal paternity case in court.
 From a legal perspective, there is nothing wrong with this, but that doesn’t mean it doesn’t stir up emotions during the case.

 As an example, the mother in many of these situations can become extremely offended or insulted that a paternity test was even requested in the first place.
-After all, if they were faithful, they might not like the accusation of you cheating.
-This can cause hard feelings that oftentimes make a child custody case more controversial, more expensive and less likely to settle cordially.
+After all, if they were faithful, they might not like the accusation of your cheating.
+This can cause hard feelings that oftentimes make a child custody case more controversial, more expensive, and less likely to be settled cordially.

 This doesn’t mean that a paternity test shouldn’t be done when there is a real accusation about who is the father.
 If there is doubt regarding the real paternity of a child, it’s extremely important to acknowledge it and understand how a paternity case works; then if needed, it’s vital to find strong representation for a paternity case.

-But putting situations like this aside, if a man formally requests a paternity test in court in a situation where they really believe they are the father, and the paternity test confirms what they already knew, some practical problems can come into play.
+Putting situations like this aside, if a man formally requests a paternity test in court in a situation where they believes they are the father, and the paternity test confirms what they already knew, some practical problems can come into play.

 Getting the Court Involved